Why This? Why Now?

 How would that fresh start happen, I wondered.
 Well, first of all we’d have to reduce the population a bunch, I imagined.
 Clear the slate a bit, as it were.
 I thought about who might have survived this population reduction, where they might be, what would they be doing, what would life be like.
 And that’s how Lakshmi Boykin was born.
 A 16-year old woman, a captive in a warlord’s compound.
 Driven to find a better way of life by a tragedy more personal than the extremely virulent scouring of humanity from the planet that had happened seven years before our story begins.

 Where would she go?
 Maybe to her grandmother’s house deep in the Gila forest, a place of fecund beauty and community.
 How would she get there?
 I wondered.
 I remembered a book I read many years ago, called Songlines, by Bruce Chatwin.
-That book is about the system of maps transmitted by oral tradition down countless generations via songs, the songlines.
+That book is about the system of maps created by Australian Aboriginals and transmitted by oral tradition down countless generations via songs, the songlines.
 Lakshmi’s mother, now dead at the beginning of the story, had sung her a song when she was a child, over and over, that would take her to her grandmother’s house.
 That’s where Lakshmi would go, and how she would get there.

 As the story developed, I started writing it all down because it was too much to hold in my head.